 PAD scan – An ultrasound exam helps us determine if you have any impairment in the circulation to your limbs.
 The exam also can identify blockages in the leg arteries, tell the severity of the blockage and determine if you need treatment for peripheral arterial disease.

-You can schedule the screenings that are right for you at IU Health Goshen.
+We can help you decide which heart screening or test is right for you.
 You also can get answers from our health professionals about your health concerns, as well as get next-step recommendations, based on your results.